 This recipe calls for five bananas, which may seem like a lot, but the extra moistness and sweetness from all those bananas make these muffins delicious without using eggs, dairy, or refined sugar.
 You can use either fresh bananas or frozen, just be sure that they are very ripe.

-Coconut oil adds richness to these muffins.
+Coconut oil adds richness to these maple banana muffins.
 You can substitute any other type of oil you prefer.
 Olive oil or avocado oil will work.
 Or for an oil-free version of these muffins you can substitute any type of unsweetened nut butter or seed butter.

 These whole wheat flour banana muffins are warmly spiced with ground cinnamon and vanilla extract.
 Be sure to use pure vanilla extract as opposed to artificial if possible.

-How to make them
+How to make maple sweetened banana muffins

 Start by preheating the oven to 350 degrees Fahrenheit.
 Add the bananas to a large mixing bowl, then use a potato masher or fork to mash them well.